vgonzalez1596/multi-omic-integration-cancer/README.md

 ---

 ## Project Goal
 Determine what insights can be learned about the biology of leukemia from integrating various omics datasets of patients.
-We also want to 1) classify patients according to their molecular profiles for precision medicine purpose and 2) predict patient mutation status using machine learning.
+We also want to 1) classify patients according to their molecular profiles for precision medicine purposes and 2) predict patient mutation status using machine learning.

 ---